pmc126/Software-Design/README.md

 ## Code Changes

-The code has been updated to improve efficiency, maintainability, and adheres to software design principles.
-Also, the refactored code provides a more efficient and maintainable implementation of the student management system.
-It also includes a menu-driven interface for interacting with the system.
+The Student Management System has been updated to improve its efficiency, maintainability, and adherence to software design principles.
+The refactored code provides a more efficient and maintainable implementation of the student management system and includes a menu-driven interface for interacting with the system.

 ### Class Student